nrobinson2000/neopo/README.md

 - Compatible with Particle Workbench and Particle CLI.
 - Installs and manages necessary Particle dependencies.
 - Built with Python using only the standard library.
-- Supports Linux, macOS, and Raspberry Pi.
+- Supports Linux, macOS, Windows, and Raspberry Pi.
 - Supports tab completion to assist development.

 ## Installation